Anugrg/LSTMDataHandlers/README.md

-Repository for python scripts I developed for processing skeleton data and other tasks.
+Repository for python scripts I developed for processing skeleton data and other tasks from executing bash scripts to filtering dataframes.